 Salmon are one of the most well known creatures in our rivers, and every year they provide one of natures greatest spectacles; the salmon run.

 Making rivers more salmon friendly is a huge part of our work.
 There isn’t a single resolution which will help, it takes time, teamwork, and many smaller changes to improve rivers.
-But we’re proud that one step at a time we’re making rivers a better place for salmon, as well as other wildlife, and as our rivers improve, we hope that in the future a greater percentage of the area’s salmon will be successful in their journey.
+But we’re proud that one step at a time we’re making rivers a better place for salmon and other wildlife.
+As our rivers improve, we hope that in the future a greater percentage of salmon will successfully spawn.